Risez25/MAUI-Chart/README.md

 ## Usage
 download this file or using git clone
 #### MAUI CLI
+go to the directory

     cd Mobile-Angular-UI-MAUI--master

 to rebuild the file directory

     gulp build

 to connect to the serve

     gulp connect

-    phonegap template list

 Then Open your browser and paste http://localhost:8000/ into your browser url